LeoHPC/Recreating-JYP-TWICE-Site/README.md

 ![My-version](https://github.com/LeoHPC/Recreating-JYP-TWICE-Site/blob/main/Content/img/my-version.gif)

 ### Actually, I'm trying to recreate the JYP TWICE website to improve my web developmente skills.
 The original website have some animations that I can't replicate in the moment, but I'm studying to work around this situation!
+I don't know the exact fonts used in the original version, so I looked for the most similar ones.
 Stay tuned for the upcoming updates!

 ## 💻 Technologies